Understanding your bill

 The Valuation Office Agency (VOA) is responsible for creating and maintaining the list of all rateable values and valuing all non domestic properties for business rates.
 The valuation is based on information the VOA holds about your property.

-If you have reason to believe that your 2017 rateable value is not correct, follow the instructions on the site, to check, challenge and appeal the values.
+If you have reason to believe that your rateable value is not correct, follow the instructions on the site, to check and challenge the values.

 You can contact the VOA at gov.uk/contact-voa.
 If you are unable to use the online service you can also contact the VOA on 03000 501 501.

 Two non-domestic multipliers, or 'poundages', as shown on the front of your bill, are set annually by the government to move in line with inflation.
-From 1 April 2017, business rate charges for properties with a rateable value of less than £51,000 are calculated using the smaller multiplier.
+From 1 April 2017 onwards, business rate charges for properties with a rateable value of less than £51,000 are calculated using the smaller multiplier.
+As part of the Governments support plan outlined in the 2022 Autumn Statement these multipliers have been frozen at the current level.

 |Year||Standard Multiplier||Small Business Multiplier|